 What documentation is needed before releasing the remains?

 Before the remains are removed from the hospital campus for disposition, hospital staff must complete a disposition permit and give it to the individual who takes the remains from the facility (including the funeral director or parents).
 The disposition permit is always required regardless of whether a fetal death report is filed if the remains are removed from the hospital.

 The disposition permit gives permission to transport the remains to the location of burial or cremation.
 A cemetery or crematory cannot perform final disposition without the form.
 It is available to hospital staff on the OVERS website.
 See the following picture for its location.
 Click to enlarge.

 When must a fetal death be reported?

 Use the 350/20 rule Many early events of fetal death need not be reported, but according to Oregon law, it is mandatory to report a fetal death if the weight of the fetus is greater than 350 grams.
 If the delivery weight of the fetus is unknown, a fetal death report must be filed if the gestation period is 20 weeks or greater.

 Although it is not mandatory to report a fetal death in instances where the delivery weight is less than 350 grams or, if the weight is unknown, the gestation period is less than 20 weeks, you may file a fetal death report when the fetus does not meet the mandatory reporting criteria.

-The Reporting Pregnancy Outcomes decision tree offers a simplified look at determining whether to report a fetal death.
+The Fetal Death Reporting Quick Reference Guide (PDF) provides a decision tree to help you determine whether to report a fetal death.